drym-org/dia-old-abe/input/capital.md

 * [Coveralls] A test coverage monitoring service, which tracks changes in code coverage over time during development.
 * [tox-gh-actions] A plugin that allows version compatibility testing to be run every time there is a change in the source code.
 * [Scribble] The language in which the project's documentation is written.
+* [GitHub] The site hosting the project's documentation.
 * [black] A tool to automatically format the code according to conventions, during development.
 * [pytest-pudb] A tool that allows developers to enter a debugger when there is a failing test during development.
 * [pytest-sugar] A tool that visually improves the user experience of running tests during development.